Are you sick? Or maybe a family member or friends is sick? Or maybe you just want to prepare?

 Green and white tea are packed with antioxidants that enhance your immune system and its functions.

 White and green tea also contains amino acids (L-Theanine) that can help your body fight germs.
-And if there is one thing you want in these Coronavirus times, it is to fight off those germs!

 3. Coconut water